Permanent identities, combinatorial sequences, and permutation statistics: Proofs of Conjectures

 Now we can interprete $\per(A_{2n}^{-1})$ as the signed sum over all derangements of $[2n]$.
 Namely, each $\pi\in\D_{2n}$ corresponds to one term in the expansion of $\per(A_{2n}^{-1})$, and each pair $(i,\pi(i))$ corresponds to the entry in the $\pi(i)$-th (from top to bottom) row and the $i$-th (from right to left) column of $A_{2n}^{-1}$.
 This entry is $-1$ if and only if $i$ is an excedance of $\pi$ introduced by $\phi$; otherwise it is $1$.
 In other words, we have

 We give an example to illustrate the above relation. \begin{example} The six entries in $A_6^{-1}$ that correspond to the derangement $\pi=315624$ have been colored blue.
-We see $\exph(\pi)=3$ since it has excedances introduced by $\phi$ at $1$ (case I), $4$ (case III), and $5$ (case II).
+Note that $\exph(\pi)=3$ since $\pi$ has excedances introduced by $\phi$ at $1$ (case I), $4$ (case III), and $5$ (case II).

 \end{example}